 Is web data collection your core business?

-Unless you are working at one of the providers we mentioned above, web data collection is probably not your core business.
-In such cases, outsourcing makes sense when the costs are reasonable.
+Unless you are working with one of the providers mentioned above, web data collection is likely not your core business.
+In such cases, outsourcing is a sensible option when the costs are reasonable.

 How to choose the right provider